Arjunsanthoshen/Zombie-game-using-handtracking/README.md

 * The game uses **your webcam** for gesture recognition.
 * Ensure good lighting and keep your hand visible to improve tracking accuracy.
 * MediaPipe supports **one hand at a time** in this version.

-## 📜 License

-This project is open-source for learning and personal use.

----